acbbullock/IO-Fortran-Library/doc_API_design/Examples/logging.md

 end program main
 ```

-Depending on style, one may wish to accumulate log messages into a `String` and then `echo` conditionally:
+Depending on style, one may wish to accumulate log messages into a `String` and then call the type-bound procedure [echo](../Ref/string-methods.html#echo) conditionally:

 ```fortran
 program main